jatinmourya/juhosi/README.md

 # JuhosiWebApp

-# create db in mysql
+# create db and tables in mysql
 create database juhosi;

 use juhosi;